 In addition, kibble diets are harder for an animal to digest and this is the last thing your pet needs at this point.
 Since kidney function declines naturally as part of the aging process (not even mentioning damage from poor diet, over-vaccination, medications, topical pesticide products etc...) without the right nutrition that is easily digested, absorbed and metabolized your animal will have a more difficult time maintaining healthy kidney function.
 If a raw food diet is not your cup of tea, the next best thing would be a cooked, whole food diet.
 There are now many quality premixes to choose from to which you can add your own raw or cooked meat.

 If you decide to make a homemade diet please research the proper way to do this and make sure to add a calcium source like our Seaweed Calcium.
+For a quick and easy way to add high-quality protein to your pet's diet that is low in phosphorous take a look at our Whey Protein Isolate.
 For more information and some product recommendations read our article How to Feed Your Dog or How to Feed Your Cat that can be found in our Education section.

 This high-quality protein is derived from hormone and antibiotic-free, grass fed cows.
 Whey protein is recommended as part of a healthy diet for those with kidney disease because it is low in phosphorous and boasts a high Biological Value (104) that indicates the body's ability to easily utilize the nutrients.
 A diet rich in protein is vital for fighting infection, healing wounds, healthy joints, maintaining lean muscle mass and many other reasons.